Husky Energy: Downstream

 The Lloydminster Upgrader, in Lloydminster, Alberta, converts heavy oil to a high-quality, low sulphur synthetic oil.

 Husky's asphalt refinery, in Lloydminster, Alberta, produces more than 30 different types and grades of road asphalt.

 Husky's Ethanol Plant in Minnedosa, Manitoba has been producing ethanol to be blended into gasoline since 1981.
 In 2007 it was expanded and produces about 130 million litres of ethanol per year.

 The Husky Lloydminster Ethanol Plant came online in 2006 and produces 130 million litres of ethanol per year.
 In Canada ethanol is blended into gasoline.
 Feedstock for the plant is mainly non-food feed-grade wheat purchased locally.
 The plant can also produce Corn ethanol.

 Like other Midwest refiners, Husky was revamping its Lima, Ohio refinery to process Western Canadian Select, (WCS) a heavier but less expensive crude oil.
 Since 2012 "Lima has run over 60,000 bpd of Canadian crude, but only about 3,000 bpd of that would be particularly heavy with an API gravity below 30."
 In early January 2015, an explosion damaged the refinery's 26,000-bpd isocracker unit.
 Later that year Husky announced that, given the low price of oil, it would postpone its US$300 million crude oil flexibility project.
 The project will process up to 40,000 bpd of WCS.

-Husky and BP arranged a joint venture (JV) in 2008 in order to develop and process Alberta bitumen through which Husky acquired a 50% share in the 155,000-bpd BP-Husky Toledo Refinery in Oregon, Ohio and BP acquired a 50% share of the Husky-operated Sunrise field in Alberta.
+Husky and BP arranged a joint venture in 2008 in order to develop and process Alberta bitumen through which Husky acquired a 50% share in the 155,000-bpd BP-Husky Toledo Refinery in Oregon, Ohio and BP acquired a 50% share of the Husky-operated Sunrise field in Alberta.
 This refinery has been upgraded with a coker and is processing bitumen from Sunrise.

 Retail operations

 In December 2009, Husky acquired 98 Sunoco and Petro-Canada stations in Ontario as part of Suncor Energy's acquisition of Petro-Canada.

 In October 2015, Husky announced an agreement with Imperial Oil to combine its commercial cardlock network with Esso's network.
-As part of the agreement, all Husky cardlock locations were rebranded as Esso cardlocks in 2017, and selected retail locations—including Husky's travel centres—were also converted to Esso.
+As part of the agreement, all Husky cardlock locations were rebranded as Esso cardlocks in 2017, and selected retail locations—including Husky's travel centres—also switched fuel suppliers to Esso.

 In January 2019, Husky stated that it was exploring the sale of its retail network and Prince George refinery.

-In December 2021, Husky announced its intent to sell 337 gas stations to Parkland Fuel and Federated Co-operatives, retaining only its commercial fuels business.
-Per a ruling by the Competition Bureau, both companies will be required to divest certain locations to each other or third-parties.
+In December 2021, Cenovus announced its intent to sell 337 gas stations to Parkland Fuel and Federated Co-operatives, retaining the travel centres and commercial fuels business that operate under the Esso brand.
 Federated Co-operatives will transfer its locations to local members under the Co-op brand, or independent owners under the Tempo brand.